BikramMondal5/Edubyte/README.md

 5. Open your web browser and go to `http://127.0.0.1:5000/` to interact with AI models.

 ## ☎️ Contact
-For any queries or feedback feel free to reach me at `codesnippets45@gmail.com`.
+For any queries or feedback, feel free to reach me at `codesnippets45@gmail.com`.

 ## 🤝 Contributing
 Contributions are welcome!
-Feel free to open an issue or submit a pull request to enhance KrishiMitra.
+Feel free to open an issue or submit a pull request to enhance Edubyte.

 ## 📜 License
 This project is licensed under the `MIT License`.
 See the [LICENSE](LICENSE) file for more details.